jonbarril/vgl/docs/VglUseCases.md

   - **Very Verbose:** This is when -vv is present.
 Same as Verbose mode but LOCAL and REMOTE include branch list subsections, with the current branch (as indicated in the summary line) starred.
 COMMIT commit list messages are not truncated.
 FILES file names are not truncated and subsections for 'Tracked Files', 'Untracked Files' and 'Ignored Files' are added.
 The total number of files in these sections shall each match their summary count.
   - **Section Flags** The output can be filtered to show only requested sections by including one or more section flags (in addition to -v and -vv): -local, -remote, -commits, -files.
   - **General:**
-  -- File counts and categories (Added/Modified/Deleted/Undecided/Tracked/Untracked/Ignored) are derived from JGit `Status` plus repo-index/working-tree listing.
-  -- Nested repo paths appear in the Ignored set and are excluded from Undecided/Tracked/Untracked lists.
-  -- Directories that appear in file lists include a trailing "/" indicating it is a directory and not just a file.
-If a dir is also a nested repo it will have an additional indicator (e.g. '(repo)').

 **Interactive vs automated modes:**
 - **Interactive detection:** Use `Utils.isInteractive()`; honor `-Dvgl.noninteractive=true` for tests and CI to suppress prompts.